 • Meanwood Road Household Waste Sorting Site

-Because glass bottles can’t go in your green bin, they either need to be taken to the tip, or one of the numerous bottle banks in the area.
+Glass bottles can’t go in your green bin, as any tiny shards of glass can ruin expensive screens that are used in the paper recycling process.
+Neither should they go in your black bin.
+They either need to be taken to the recycling site, or one of the numerous bottle banks in the area.
 Throwing glass bottles into the banks is also quite good fun and a great way to relieve some pent up stress.
-See our Leave Leeds Tidy Map for your nearest bottle bank.
-Putting glass in with other recyclable material makes it harder to get the best recycling, which is particularly a big issue with paper, as it's the most common material in green bins.
+See our Leave Leeds Tidy Map for your nearest bottle bank

 There are a number of textile recycling points in Leeds, see our map for their locations.
 Alternatively, donate your unwanted clothes to a charity shop.
-If they can’t be sold on in the shop, then the charity shops can make money by recycling them on your behalf.
+If they can’t be sold on in the shop, then the charity shops can make money by recycling them on your behalf – even worn out, torn or stained clothes and odd socks .
 Easy peasy!